Proximal boosting: aggregating weak learners to minimize non-differentiable losses: Introduction

-It is quite surprising that in gradient boosting (and variants), the number of weak learners controls both the number of optimization steps performed in order to minimize the empirical risk and the statistical complexity of the final predictor. \replace{This early stopping feature of gradient boosting}{The former feature, consisting in stopping the optimization algorithm before convergence by choosing adequately the number of iterations, is known, in many areas, as early stopping.
-It} can be seen as an iterative regularization mechanism used to prevent overfitting \citep{lin_iterative_2016}.
-As a consequence, besides the numerical learning procedure of gradient boosting, its statistical performance deeply relies on the algorithm employed.
-Especially as early stopping operates jointly with another regularization mechanism: the control of the model complexity.
+In practice, the number of weak learners used in gradient boosting (and variants) controls the statistical complexity of the final predictor but also the number of optimization steps performed in order to minimize the empirical risk.
+While controlling the latter is a natural way to regularize the method and to enhance its generalization properties, tuning the former makes it possible to stop the optimization algorithm before convergence, which is known in many areas as early stopping.
+This technique can be seen as an iterative regularization mechanism also used to prevent overfitting \citep{lin_iterative_2016}.
+As a consequence, besides its approximation capability, the statistical performance of gradient boosting deeply relies on the algorithm employed.

 That being said, one may wonder if gradient descent is really a good option.
-Following this direction, several alternatives have been proposed, such as replacing gradient descent by the Frank-Wolfe algorithm \citep{wang_functional_2015}, incorporating second order information \citep{chen_xgboost:_2016}, and applying Nesterov's acceleration \citep{biau_accelerated_2018}. \replace{All these variants rely on differentiable loss functions.}{While all these variants rely on differentiable loss functions, \citet{grubb_generalized_2011} discuss the limitations of boosting with gradient descent in the non-differentiable setting, and tackle these issues by proposing two modified versions of (sub)gradient boosting based on projections of accumulated (sub)gradients on the set of weak learners.} The contribution of the work described here is to go a step forward by proposing a procedure to efficiently learn boosted models \replace{on}{with} non-differentiable loss functions, and with a potential acceleration feature (such as \emph{accelerated gradient boosting} \citep{biau_accelerated_2018}).
+Following this direction, several alternatives have been proposed, such as replacing gradient descent by the Frank-Wolfe algorithm \citep{wang_functional_2015}, incorporating second order information \citep{chen_xgboost:_2016}, and applying Nesterov's acceleration \citep{biau_accelerated_2018,lu_accelerating_2020}.
+While all these variants rely on differentiable loss functions, \citet{grubb_generalized_2011} discusses the limitations of boosting with gradient descent in the non-differentiable setting, and tackle these issues by proposing two modified versions of (sub)gradient boosting, consisting in reprojecting the error made when approximating the subgradients by weak learners.
+The contribution of the work described here is to go a step forward by proposing novel procedures to efficiently learn boosted models with non-differentiable loss functions.